cloudtrust/event-emitter/README.md

 Java 8 is required (Java 9+ is not supported yet).

 ### Build and Tests
-This module contains both unit and integration tests, and a parent inherited from Kecloak tests for simplifying the POM content.
+This module contains both unit and integration tests, and a parent inherited from Keycloak tests for simplifying the POM content.

 The integration tests rely on the arquillian-based Keycloak test framework.
 As Keycloak does not publish publicly